-- The new project that I want to see in rough draft ASAP( https://shermierayne.wordpress.com/2013/10/11/when-the-dogs-bark-listen/ )
+- A new project that I want to see in rough draft ASAP! https://shermierayne.wordpress.com/2013/10/11/when-the-dogs-bark-listen/

 - A conversation hubby & I had Wednesday afternoon.

-Without any doubt, it was that conversation that not only shone brightly on that little seed of NANO consideration, but soaked it until the roots were spreading quickly.
+Without any doubt, it was that conversation that not only shone brightly on that little growing seed, but soaked it until the roots were spreading quickly.
 The conversation?
 Well, it was the basic we-need-more-money lament.
 But, when hubby finished with, “Why don’t you hurry up and finish that book and make us a million dollars?”
-I felt a belief in his words (maybe for the first time).
-Perhaps it was merely desperate, temporary dreaming on his part, perhaps, yet I heard in his voice an undercurrent of hope and belief.
+I actually felt belief in his words (maybe for the first time).
+Perhaps it was merely a desperate, temporary dreaming lapse on his part.
+Yet, I heard in his voice an undercurrent of hope and confidence.
 I needed that.
-In that moment I knew I would push harder, try harder and struggle more.
+In that moment, I knew I would push harder, try harder, and struggle more.
 And not for the possible selling of a book that might someday make a little money, but because I had a believer.

-There y’all go, that’s my “why” in a nutshell.
+There y’all go, that’s my “why” to NANOWRIMO.
 I don’t plan to blog this month unless something truly remarkable happens (fingers crossed).
-If you’re curious enough to want to follow along with my month-long journey, please like my Facebook page:
+If you’re curious and want to follow along with my month-long NANOWRIMO journey, please like my Facebook page: